Posey (18CH281)

 16 post molds and a small pit.
 Several features were tested.
 Barse concluded

-that the Posey Site was first occupied by Native Americans just prior to
+that the Posey Site was first occupied by Indigenous people just prior to

 of time following the English settlement of Maryland.
 The overwhelming